 Students on the Education Tripos at Fitzwilliam benefit from the interdisciplinary community of students and fellows, can access travel and support funds to enable them to obtain further experience relevant to their chosen Tripos track, and become members of a group of Education scholars researching a range of topics in a variety of international contexts.

 Our standard conditional offer for this subject is A*AA or 40-42 points overall and 7, 7, 6 at Higher Level in IB.
 We may modify offers to take account of individual circumstances.
-There are no required subjects, but one or more A Levels (or equivalent) in subjects relevant to the chosen track will be useful.
+There are no specific required subjects, but one or more A Levels (or equivalent) in subjects relevant to the chosen track are highly desirable.
 For other qualification and equivalency information please see the main University admissions pages.

 The admissions process